minetest-mods/vehicle_mash/README.md

 https://wiki.minetest.net/Installing_Mods

 ## Known issues
-- When there is more than 1 passenger, and the driver gets out, two players will stay attached to the vehicle.
+- When there is more than 1 passenger, and the driver gets out, one or more players will stay attached to the vehicle.

 ## License
 All licenses of previous works, of course, apply. (see credits below)